-Simmons & Simmons partner and Lawyers Against Poverty member Chris Owen will introduce our next panel, with a focus on support and capacity building from the legal and the political community to lawyers and other rule of law defenders.
+Simmons & Simmons partner and Lawyers Against Poverty member Chris Owen introduced our next panel, with a focus on support and capacity building from the legal and the political community to lawyers and other rule of law defenders.

 Emma Lough (Lawyers Against Poverty)

-Sue Wilman (Law Society of England and Wales/Caravana UK Lawyers)
+Sue Willman (Law Society of England and Wales/ Colombian Caravana UK Lawyers Group)